 Children are attracted to water but are not capable of understanding the dangers associated with water.
 Children can drown in less than 5 cm (2 in.) of water.
 Children drown silently and quickly.

-Active supervision of your child at all times when she is in or near water is very important.
+Active supervision of your child when they are in or near water is very important.
 Other important safety behaviours to reduce the risk of a drowning incident are listed below.

 Avoid the use of a bath seat or bath ring.
 Bath seats and rings have been attributed to a number of drowning incidents in infants and young children, and their use is not recommended.
 Babies who cannot sit without support should be held by an adult at all times during their bath.